 It’s Finally Time to Take Control of Amazon PPC With Adtomic’s New Custom Rules Engine

-Pay Per Click Advertising is the future of e-commerce!
+Pay Per Click Advertising is the key to successfully selling on Amazon.
 If you aren’t already using Sponsored Ads for your product, we’ve made it easier than ever to dive in with Adtomic, our Amazon PPC management software, so you can start driving traffic to your products on Amazon.

 If you are already using Sponsored Ads you know how challenging it can be to manage your Amazon PPC account.
 Our new customizable rules engine gives you the tools to get control of your account, execute your PPC strategies, and get back your most valuable resource while you do it – your time.